Joseph Henry: Influences in aeronautics

 On Henry's recommendation Lowe went on to form the United States Army/"Union Army" Balloon Corps and served two years with the Army of the Potomac as a Civil War "Aeronaut".

+Henry was also in correspondence another ballooning pioneer and rival of Lowe, John Wise.
+In May 1859, Wise launched a balloon named "Smithsonian" in honor of Henry and the institution.
+Wise recorded his observations while flying within a thunderstorm and sent them to Henry, who later described them as "of very great value".
+Although Henry intended to fly with Wise during the summer of 1859, Wise's preparations for his own transatlantic flight prevented any such flights from occurring.

 National Academy of Sciences

 On January 25, 1866, Henry was elected as vice president of the National Academy of Sciences.
 He was elected as president in January 1868.
 In 1873, he stated his intention of resigning from the role, but a letter signed by members of the academy prevented his resignation.
 In April 1878, he again stated his interest in resigning if his health did not improve in the next six months.
 He remained in the role until his death the following month.
 Upon his death, the academy dedicated a trust named the Joseph Henry Fund.

 Later years

 Henry's grave in Oak Hill Cemetery in Washington, D.C.

 As a public scientist and director of the Smithsonian Institution, Henry received visits from other scientists and inventors who sought his advice.
 Henry was patient, kindly, self-controlled, and gently humorous.
 One such visitor was Alexander Graham Bell, who on 1 March 1875 carried a letter of introduction to Henry.
 Henry showed an interest in seeing Bell's experimental apparatus, and Bell returned the following day.
 After the demonstration, Bell mentioned his untested theory on how to transmit human speech electrically by means of a "harp apparatus" which would have several steel reeds tuned to different frequencies to cover the voice spectrum.
 Henry said Bell had "the germ of a great invention".
 Henry advised Bell not to publish his ideas until he had perfected the invention.
 When Bell objected that he lacked the necessary knowledge, Henry firmly advised: "Get it!"

 On June 25, 1876, Bell's experimental telephone, using a different design, was demonstrated at the Centennial Exhibition in Philadelphia, where Henry was one of the judges for electrical exhibits.
 On 13 January 1877, Bell demonstrated his instruments to Henry at the Smithsonian Institution and Henry invited Bell to demonstrate them again that night at the Washington Philosophical Society.
 Henry praised "the value and astonishing character of Mr. Bell's discovery and invention."

 Henry died on May 13, 1878, and was buried in Oak Hill Cemetery in the Georgetown section of northwest Washington, D.C.
 John Philip Sousa wrote the Transit of Venus March for the unveiling of the Joseph Henry statue in front of the Smithsonian Castle.